bids-standard/bids-starter-kit/_sources/folders_and_files/folders.md

 Structure: `ses-<session label>`

-Represents a recording session.
-You might have multiple sessions per subject if you collected data from them on different days.
+In general, a `session` represents a recording session, and subjects will stay in the scanner or headset during that session.
+You might have multiple sessions per subject if you collected data from them on several occasions.
 If there is only a single session per subject, this level of the hierarchy may be omitted.

+For more details, refer to this [section of the FAQ](faq_session).

 ## datatype

 Represents different types of data.
 Must be one of:

--   `func `
+-   `func`
 -   `dwi`
 -   `fmap`
 -   `anat`